vita-epfl/Helvipad/README.md

 ## News

 -  **[16/02/2025]** Helvipad has been accepted to CVPR 2025! 🎉🎉
-- **[Post-CVPR Dataset Update – 16/03/2025]** A small but important update has been applied to the dataset.
+- **[CVPR Update – 16/03/2025]** A small but important update has been applied to the dataset.
 If you have already downloaded it, please check the details on the [HuggingFace Hub](https://github.com/vita-epfl/helvipad/releases).

 ## Dataset Structure